Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 • if none of the above applies (or if it may seem insufficient), proof of funds, such as a bank statement.

-The author of this article believes that since these documents are supplementary/voluntary, they do not need to bear apostilles, though it is recommended that they are translated.
+We believe that since these documents are supplementary/voluntary, they do not need to bear apostilles, though it is recommended that they are translated.
 As many of the above documents are issued by private entities, they not be eligible for apostilles anyway.

 All non-EU documents must be apostilled (or, in certain countries, superlegalized) and translated to Slovak by a Slovak official translator.